 So total risk faced by a company is composed of two types which are as follows.

 Total Risk (Company) = Business Risk + Financial Risk

 The risk of a company related to its assets and operations (except debt) is called business risk.
 It covers both the diversifiable (company-specific) and non-diversifiable (market) risks.

 The basic reasons for an increase in the business risk of a company are the fluctuations and uncertainty in the costs and prices.
-This in turn results in the higher operating leverage.
+This in turn results in higher operating leverage.

 When a company takes debt its shareholders bear some additional risk, which is called financial risk.
 It is purely related to debt and as the debt increases the financial risk also increases.
-Higher the financial risk of a company is the higher would be the required ROR of its shareholders.
+The higher the financial risk of a company is the higher would be the required ROR of its shareholders.

 Operating Leverage (OL)

 Operating leverage (OL) is considered to be the effect of a small change in sales on the return on equity (ROE).
 It means that if the sales of a company fall little, its ROE would fall to a great extent (provided the sales are less than the breakeven point).
 Numerically it is given as the ratio of fixed costs to the total costs.